780 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 Andrew NicklinSenior Associate

-Andrew is a Senior Associate in the Employment team.
+Andrew is a Senior Associate in the Education and Employment teams.

 Andrew advises employers on employment law and human resources matters, including the drafting of contracts of employment, the management of poor performance and persistent absence, grievance and disciplinary proceedings, changes to terms and conditions, redundancy programmes, TUPE compliance following a business acquisition or merger, severance packages, enforcement of restrictive covenants and the defence of employment tribunal claims.